-I say ”flying visit”: we were literally only there for around two hours or so, and we almost didn’t make it AT ALL, because we woke up to fog so thick we couldn’t even see the top of the Queensferry Crossing as we were driving over it.
+Unfortunately for us, ours had to be a flying visit to Pittenweem: we were literally only there for around two hours or so, and we almost didn’t make it AT ALL, because we woke up to fog so thick we couldn’t even see the top of the Queensferry Crossing as we were driving over it.
 Miraculously, though, the mist cleared almost as soon as we got to the other side, and Fife was filled with blue skies and people in shorts and t-shirts, which made me REALLY pleased I’d decided to wear a thick jumper under my jacket that day, but also relieved that I’d at least had the sense to leave the winter coats I’d brought along for Max and me in the car.

 (I did put a t-shirt on Max under his jumper, but that’s his No. 1 Favourite Stripey Jumper he’s wearing, so he wouldn’t have taken it off even it it had been 100 degrees in the shade, seriously.
 We… need to get better at clothes, somehow…)

 If you’re thinking of visiting Pittenweem, here’s some more info for you:

 For a gastronomic treat, visit the small but mighty Pittenweem Fish & Chip Bar.
 This tiny, retro tavern serves some of the finest fish & chips in Fife.

 Other notables include Nicolson’s Sweet and Ice Cream Shop, on Mid Shore for their awe-inspiring array of sweets and chocolate.
 Those who aren’t in the mood for a savoury supper may opt for a high tea at the Larachmhor, another quaint harbourside establishment.